robertjwhitney/static_bootstrap/README.md

 * CSS is minified using the built in Sass output format.
 * The smusher gem is included (see below for usage)

-It also has a growing library of assets aside from that, to help speed up development.

 Usage
 ------------